 Importance of Feedback

 Feedback is critical for every business.
-By asking for feedback from your customers, you will know who your best customers are and where your business can improve.
-Signpost makes it effortless to continuously collect feedback from your customers and turn that feedback into valuable reviews and testimonials.
+Asking for feedback from your customers will tell you who your best customers are and where your business can improve.
+Signpost makes it effortless to continuously collect feedback from your customers and turn that feedback into valuable testimonials and opportunities to improve.
+Plus, being aware of negative feedback and trying to resolve potential issues can also drive more repeat business.

-- If the customer says they have not done business with you before, they will be directed to your new customer offer.
+- If the customer indicates that they have not done business with you before, they will be directed to your new customer offer.